Skip to main content

 About Long Itchington

 The village was once served by the former Weedon to Leamington Spa railway line.
-The village station, on the outskirts on the road towards Southam, known as Southam and Long Itchington railway station, closed to passengers in the late 1950s.
+The village station, Southam and Long Itchington railway station was to the south of the village on the road towards Southam, and closed to passengers in 1958, although the line to the cement works continued in operation for goods trains until 1985.
 Part of the old railway line has been converted into a cycleway as part of the National Cycle Network.
+In October 2018, a war memorial was erected to commemorate the 54 men of the village who were killed in the First World War.
+The parish includes the hamlet of Bascote.

 Nearby Areas